znyadzi/galamsay-analysis-tool/README.md

 # Mini Galamsey Data Analysis Tool

-This project is a Django REST API designed to manage and analyze data related to illegal mining (Galamsey) sites in various towns and regions.
-It provides functionalities to:
+This Project provides functionalities to:
 - Upload and manage Galamsey site data via CSV files.
 - Perform CRUD operations on the data.
 - Analyze the data to calculate: